Rini23Laha/Python_DE_Learnings/README.md

 ## what are type of typecasting

-# 1. explicit typecasting -- as a developer we are casting
+1. explicit typecasting -- as a developer we are casting
-# 2. Implicit typecasting -- when python internally does it
+2. Implicit typecasting -- when python internally does it

+###### Lesson 4  ##########

+IF ELSE and ELIF

+1. To check if output is expected or not.
+2. Check whether variable or list is not empty -- discussed in if_else_lecture
+3. Check if dataframe is not empty -- dataframe is part of pandas or pyspark we will read this later
+4. Backdated job run -- for instance we need to run the job of backdated i.e for previous date in that case we have to use it
+5. To raise some error -- we have to use logger.info and use under if else condition to get the error

+conditional operator
++,-,*,/
+1. less than
+2. greater than
+3. equal to
+4. less than or equal to
+5. greater than or equal to
+6. not equals to